Lyme Disease Weight Gain and Weight Loss: Why Both Happen

 Gut Dysfunction

-Lyme can impair digestion and absorption, reducing both intake and nutrient utilization.
+Lyme disease may impair digestion and nutrient absorption.
+Bloating, diarrhea, constipation, or gastroparesis-like symptoms can reduce both intake and nutrient utilization.

 Lyme Disease Weight Gain: Why It Happens

-Just as commonly, patients develop gradual or sudden weight gain as the illness progresses.
+Many patients develop gradual—or sometimes sudden—weight gain as the illness progresses.

 Autonomic Nervous System Dysfunction